 UPDATE: Santa Paws brought a gift early this year!
 We’re delighted to share some great news to kick off the holidays—and what could be better than a happy ending for puppies?

-Following the dynamic campaigns of PETA and its affiliates worldwide, the 70 4-month-old beagles sent for horrible experiments in an Indian laboratory have just been rescued!
-A huge “thank-you” to the more than 50,000 compassionate people around the world who e-mailed Indian officials through the websites of PETA and its international affiliates urging them to take action.
+Following the dynamic campaigns of PETA entities worldwide, the 70 4-month-old beagles sent for horrible experiments in an Indian laboratory have just been rescued!
+A huge “thank-you” to the more than 50,000 compassionate people around the world who e-mailed Indian officials through the websites of PETA U.S. and other PETA entities urging them to take action.
 The dogs have been removed from quarantine and handed over to animal protection groups with the permission of the Ministry of Environment & Forests and through efforts made internally in government by MP Maneka Gandhi.

 During its campaign, PETA India discovered that Beijing Marshall Biotechnology Co., Ltd. (a branch of the notorious animal-breeding facility Marshall BioResources), had sent a letter to the airline used for the animals’ transport—which has a longstanding policy against shipping animals to laboratories—giving false assurances that the beagles “won’t be hurt or killed as Lab Animal [sic].”